yuhsinliu1993/Quora_QuestionPairs_DL/README.md

   --keep_prob KEEP_PROB
-                        Specify the rate (between 0 and 1) of the units that will keep during training --mode MODE           Specify mode: train or eval --best_glove          Glove: using light version or best-matching version --encode              If encode is assigned, sentence will pass through BiRNN-Encoding Layer --tree_truncate       Specify whether do tree_truncate or not --verbose             Verbose on training
+                        Specify the rate (between 0 and 1) of the units that will keep during training --best_glove          Glove: using light version or best-matching version --tree_truncate       Specify whether do tree_truncate or not --verbose             Verbose on training --load_model LOAD_MODEL
+                        Locate the path of the model --mode MODE           Specify mode: train or eval or predict
 ```